 Note 1: For NetSuite contacts, the Salesforce ID field you should use is called Salesforce ID.
 For NetSuite items and NetSuite customers, it’s called Salesforce ID (2).
 For Salesforce records, the NetSuite ID you should use is always NetSuite ID.

-Note 2: Celigo’s Integration App (SmartConnector) uses the Salesforce 18-digit ID, never the 15-digit ID.
+Note 2: Celigo’s Integration App uses the Salesforce 18-digit ID, never the 15-digit ID.
 If you need to convert from a 15-digit to an 18-digit ID, please consult your Salesforce knowledge articles or other internet resources.

 In both scenarios below, we’ll use the example of Salesforce accounts and NetSuite customers.